aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/apply-license-in-ruby/_index.md

 ﻿---
-title: Apply License in Ruby – Aspose.Words for Java
+title: Apply License in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Apply License in Ruby
 linktitle: Apply License in Ruby
 description: "Ruby: apply License to Aspose.Words for Java."